brizius/Grayscale/README.md

 ================
 GrayscaleWithColorConvert: changes color space using java.awt.color.ColorSpace.

-GrayscaleWithDraImage: builds new BufferedImage with TYPE_BYTE_GRAY image type and draw old image into new one using Graphics2D.drawImage.
+GrayscaleWithDraImage: builds new BufferedImage with TYPE_BYTE_GRAY image type and draws old image into new one using Graphics2D.drawImage.

-GrayscaleWithGetRGB: get pixel value using getRGB, computes average value (R+G+B)/3 and set new RGB value.
+GrayscaleWithGetRGB: gets pixel value using getRGB, computes average value (R+G+B)/3 and sets new RGB value.

 GrayscaleWithGetRaster: same as GrayscaleWithGetRGB but faster because it uses raster from BufferedImage instead of slow getRGB method.

-GrayscaleWithGrayFilter: uses GrayFilter to grayscale Image and toBufferedImage() fot conversion.
+GrayscaleWithGrayFilter: uses GrayFilter to grayscale Image and toBufferedImage() for conversion.